-The orchard enclosed for safety for the chickens and ducks We hope that our very large garden will attract someone to buy the property here in Abergavenny – gardening has always been a passion and there is nothing like going into your own orchard and eating an apple, or Continue Reading
+The orchard enclosed for safety for the chickens and ducks We hope that our very large garden will attract someone to buy the property here in Abergavenny – gardening has always been a passion and there is nothing like going into your own orchard and eating an apple, or pear picked straight from the tree.
+The orchard and the entire kitchen garden is surrounded by a high wire fence that Continue Reading

 The Kitchen garden is a personal passion.
 The best method of growing vegetables is a combination of cottage garden and potager planting, so a formal layout was planned with the beds either long and narrow or small squares.
 This makes hoeing easier so that you don’t tread on the ground and compact the soil.
 The most vital part of planning this garden was to make sure that it was rabbit and fox proof.
 A trench was dug all round and wire netting laid in the trench and taken up over 6 ft high.
 The height was necessary because our slug deterants are ducks and foxes eat ducks!
 The ducks are allowed in the vegetable part of the garden during the winter (making sure to protect the brassicas) and they do a magnificent job of clearing up all the slugs.
 The goose eliminates the buttercups in the mown paths, but he is very partial to the runner beans – so his work is winter work too.